 Our top 10 Harry Chapin songs list looks at the heartfelt music of the most engaged American artist during the 1970s.
 Although his career ended early, he recorded 11 albums and released 14 singles, all of which became chart hits.

+Released on Sniper and Other Love Songs in 1972, he wrote “Sniper” after reading about the 1966 University of Texas shooting.
+Although the song differs from the actual account of events, he sings in three different voices.
 Firstly a narrator describing the event, secondly people reacting to the story, and thirdly from the point of view of the sniper himself.
-The song and entire album was received poorly, mainly due to the darkness of the tracks.
+The song and entire album were received poorly, mainly due to the darkness of the tracks.

 The title track from his 1980 album Sequel.
 The song is a follow-up to his 1972 hit ballad “Taxi.”
 It continues the story of Harry the taxi driver and ex-lover Sue, meeting ten years in the future.
 “Sequel” reached number 23 on the Billboard charts, one place higher than “Taxi.”
 Sadly, Chapin died seven months after the tracked peaked in 1980, making it his last hit record.